-This section provides links to resources that support Adobe Creative Cloud, Dreamweaver, and classroom instruction.
+This section provides links to various resources that support Adobe Creative Cloud, Dreamweaver, and classroom instruction.
 Remind students that the answers to many questions as well as additional training can be obtained from the Dreamweaver online support and other Adobe forums.
+Students should be encouraged to view these free tutorials, and a schedule may be devised to identify the appropriate tutorials available for each lesson or exercise.